jeanbaptistejacq/COVID-19-SQL-Data-Exploration/README.md

 # COVID-19 SQL Data Exploration
 ![Center for diseases and prevention](https://github.com/jeanbaptistejacq/COVID-19-SQL-Data-Exploration/assets/80902643/28aaf8a7-bb0a-4d15-99cf-93e7153244bc)
 This project focuses on analyzing data related to the COVID-19 pandemic using SQL queries.
-We will be working with a dataset that provides information about COVID-19 cases, deaths, population, and vaccinations across different locations and continents.
+We will work with a dataset that provides information about COVID-19 cases, deaths, population, and vaccinations across different locations and continents.
 The main objective is to gain valuable insights and answer important questions about the pandemic.
 ## Content